opendcs/dcs_standards/source/dds-14.rst

 The type-code for IdHello is ‘a’.
 The body of the request and response MUST be as follows:

+..  code-block:: ebnf

    HelloRequest ::= username

-   username ::= NAME # no more than 80 chars HelloResponse ::=
+   username ::= NAME # no more than 80 chars
+   HelloResponse ::= AcceptResponse | ErrorBody
-   AcceptResponse \| ErrorBody AcceptResponse ::= username [ SP
+   AcceptResponse ::= username [ SP ProtocolVersion ]
-   ProtocolVersion ] ProtocolVersion ::= integer
+   ProtocolVersion ::= integer

 The body of the request contains the user name.
 Older implementations padded this name